 Above: When Mesh Architectures renovated a Brooklyn house with a garage that filled the entire property lot, the architects created an interior courtyard instead of a typical rear yard.
 A great room, master bedroom, and master bathroom open onto the courtyard, expanding each of those rooms outdoors, particularly in good weather.
 For more from the architects, see The Architect Is In: Romancing the Loft with Mesh Architectures.

-Above: This compound in Stinson Beach near San Francisco was renovated by Pfau Long Architecture and Marin-based Blasen Landscape Architecture.
+Above: This compound in Stinson Beach near San Francisco was renovated by Pfau Long Architecture and Marin, California-based Blasen Landscape Architecture.
 The owners wanted usable outdoor space but had to contend with salt air and extreme winds, so the designers found a solution in a protected courtyard sited among the main living spaces and outbuildings.
 For the full story, see A Beautiful Seaside Garden at the End of a Dirt Road.
 Photograph by Marion Brenner.

 Above: Architects Edwards Moore renovated a small workers' cottage in Melbourne, adding multiple interior courtyards to lend an outdoor component to the living spaces.
 The walls of glass help to bring natural light into the all-white interior.
 For more on the design, see The Magic of Two Courtyards in Melbourne.
 Photograph by Fraser Marsden.